zesje/zesje/client/views/home/home.md

 ### Send feedback to indivdual students or everyone

-After composing the template you can press the green *Refresh* button to render the template for the current student.
-It is a good idea to do this for a few students before sending any feedback by email, to make sure that your template is working.
+It is a good idea check your template by rendering it for a few students before sending any feedback by email, to make sure that your template is working.

-From the same tab (*Individual email*) you can also email the rendered template *for the currently selected student*.
-It is a good idea to do this for several students and email the results to yourself (by supplying your email in the *Recipients* text box) to ensure that the output is satisfactory.
-By default the email is not sent to the student.
+You can now email the rendered template to the currently selected student, optionally specifying a CC, which could be a course instructor.

-To send personalized emails to all students, use the *Email results to everyone* button in the *summary & email* tab in the [grade](../grade.ipynb) dashboard.
-You must first enable this button by checking the *Yes, email everyone* checkbox.
-Note that sending the emails to everyone may take some time, and it is impossible to interrupt this process.
-That being said, do not browse away from the *summary & email* tab until the process is completed; the blue progress bar on the top of the screen will disappear.
+To send personalized emails to all students, use the *everyone* tab in the email panel.
+Sending the emails to everyone may take some time, and it is impossible to interrupt this process.
+That being said, do not browse away, so that you can see if anything goes wrong.
 You will see an error message if some emails were not sent.

+## Exporting data

+Finally, in the "export" drop-down menu of the navigation bar you can export the data in several commonly used formats.